Proof Number Based Monte-Carlo Tree Search: PN-MCTS Experiments

 Although the benefits of this enhancement are apparent, and it has always been a crucial part of MCTS-Solver \cite{winands08b}, its impact was never measured alone, apart from the selection part of the solver.
 Our experiments measure this impact, as we can directly compare combinations of enhancements with, and without final move selection: \verb|xxx| and \verb|Fxx|, \verb|xSx| and \verb|FSx|, \verb|xxU| and \verb|FxU|, finally \verb|xSU| and \verb|FSU|.

 There are a few interesting observations here.
-First is that, surprisingly, there are three cases where this enhancement lowers the winrate (by statistically significant margins according to one-sided tests with confidence levels of 95\%).
-All these cases are for LOA, and sadly, we have no explanation why this could happen.
+The first is that there are three cases where this enhancement lowers the winrate, all of which are for LOA.
+While these reductions are by statistically significant margins according to one-sided tests with 95\% confidence levels, the effect sizes are relatively small (the worst case is a drop of 3.8 percentage points, from 49.8\% to 46.0\%).
+The effect is also not necessarily consistent, in the sense that there are also other LOA cases with an effect in the other direction.

 In all other cases, selecting a proven move gives an additional few percent points.
 Usually, the simpler the algorithm (more enhancements are off), the larger the impact of the enhancement.
-In some cases, for MiniShogi and Knightthrough, the benefits may reach 10 percent points.
-Lastly, it does not benefit so much drawish games as Awari, as it does not influence the decision of when to draw instead of possibly losing.
+In some cases, for MiniShogi and Knightthrough, the benefits may reach 10\%.
+Lastly, the enhancement does not benefit so much drawish games as Awari, as it does not influence the decision of when to draw instead of possibly losing (improvements up to 3\%).
 We come back to this topic in the next section.